Gallahorn/Ultraviolence/README.md

     * AppearanceMenuMod - Open Appearance Menu
     * AutoLoot - The autoloot key
     * Flashlight
+    * HUDitor - Its not in the CET menu but its a important mod Shift-U to activate it left and right arrow to switch between UI element you want to change, scroll to make things bigger or smaller, mouse to move objects around, ESC to drop out of the menu.

     After you setup the keybinds for the mods you want you.
 Hit save and then you can close the CET menu.